NYPL/historical-minecraft/README.md

  - Activate GRASS plugin if not already activated

 A map image to work from
- - We used a geo-rectified TIFF exported from http://maps.nypl.org/warper/maps/16089#Rectify_tab but any high rez scan of a map with elevation data and features will suffice.
+ - We used a geo-rectified TIFF exported from [this map](http://maps.nypl.org/warper/maps/16089#Rectify_tab) but any high rez scan of a map with elevation data and features will suffice.

 ###Process: